 Ensuring that your stairs are sturdily built with sufficient reinforcement costs a substantial amount of money but that only goes part way to explaining why installing a main staircase costs so much.

 Since your main staircase is often one of the key focal points of your home, you simply can’t get away with adding a few ugly concrete steps in the same way that would if you were building a staircase down to your basement.
-No, that new staircase needs to be built from materials with a certain aesthetic appeal such as wood.
+No, that new staircase needs to be built from materials with a certain aesthetic appeal such as wood or wrought iron.